History of Sylhet: Post Independence

 Sector 3 was headed by K. M. Shafiullah and later A. N. M. Nuruzzaman at Hejamara.
 It was formed by 2 East Bengal and EPR troops of Sylhet and Mymensingh.
 The ten sub-sectors of this sector (and their commanders) were: Asrambari (Captain Aziz, later replaced by Captain Ejaz); Baghaibari (Captain Aziz, later replaced by Captain Ejaz); Hatkata (Captain Matiur Rahman); Simla (Captain Matin); Panchabati (Captain Nasim); Mantala (Captain MSA Bhuyan); Vijoynagar (Captain MSA Bhuyan); Kalachhara (Lieutenant Majumdar); Kalkalia (Lieutenant Golam Helal Morshed); and Bamutia (Lieutenant Sayeed).

 Sector 4 comprised from Habiganj to Kanaighat and had 4,000 EPR troops, and aided by 9,000 regular freedom fighters.
 They were commanded by Chitta Ranjan Dutta, and later Mohammad Abdur Rab.
 The headquarters of Sector 4 was initially at Karimganj and later at Masimpur in Assam.
 The six sub-sectors of this sector (and their commanders) were: Jalalpur (Masudur Rab Sadi); Barapunji (Mohammad Abdur Rab); Amlasid (Lieutenant Zahir); Kukital (Flight Lieutenant Kader, later replaced by Captain Shariful Haq); Kailas Shahar (Lieutenant Wakiuzzaman); and Kamalpur (Captain Enam).

 Sector 5 comprised from Durgapur to Tamabil and was commanded by Major Mir Shawkat Ali at Banshtala.
 The sector was composed of 800 regulars and 5000 guerillas.
 The six sub-sectors of this sector (and their commanders) were: Muktapur (Subedar Nazir Hossain, freedom fighter Faruq was second in command); Dauki (Subedar Major BR Chowdhury); Shela (Captain Helal, who had two assistant commanders, Lieutenant Mahbubar Rahman and Lieutenant Abdur Rauf); Bholaganj (Lieutenant Taheruddin Akhunji who had Lieutenant SM Khaled as assistant commander); Balat (Subedar Ghani, later replaced by Captain Salauddin Mumtaz and Enamul Haq Chowdhury); and Barachhara (Captain Muslim Uddin).

 Amidst the war, many printing presses were damaged and this included the Sylheti Nagri script printed at the Islamia Press.
 The region was a focal point of East Pakistan's Liberation War, which created Bangladesh.
 It was the hometown of General M. A. G. Osmani, the commander-in-chief of Bangladesh Forces and the Panchgaon Factory in Rajnagar Upazila produced cannons under his command.
 A famous historical cannon built by Janardan Karmakar remains in display in Dhaka.
 The Battle of Gazipur, in Kulaura, raged between the Pakistani military and the allied forces of Bangladesh and India from 4 to 5 December 1971.
 The battle ended with a Bangladeshi victory.
 The Battle of Sylhet took place from 7 to 15 December, eventually leading to a Pakistani surrender and the liberation of Sylhet.
-Pakistan Army's 93,000 troops unconditionally surrendered to the Bangladeshi Liberatiion Forces i.e, Mukti Bahini on 16 December 1971.
+Pakistan Army's 93,000 troops unconditionally surrendered to the Indian army on 16 December 1971.
 This day and event is commemorated as the Bijoy Dibos in Bangladesh.